Inability To Cope With Uncertainty Linked To Mental Health Problems

 Why inability to cope with uncertainty may cause mental health problems

-November 7, 2018 by Benjamin Rosser, The Conversation
+By Benjamin Rosser, The Conversation

 Not knowing is an uncomfortable experience.
 As human beings, we are naturally curious.
 We seek to understand, predict and control – it helps us learn and it keeps us safe.
 Uncertainty can feel dangerous because we cannot predict with complete confidence what will happen.
 As a result, both our hearts and minds may race.